cc-santiago-alvarez/cars_api/README.md

-# Cars API
+# Cars API - Santiago Álvarez

-REST API for managing cars and brands, built with Flask and MongoDB.
+REST API for vehicle and brand management, built with Flask and MongoDB.

 ## 🚀 Project Structure